GoogleChrome/developer.chrome.com/site/en/blog/help-css-nesting-again/index.md

 ## Cast your vote

 To cast your vote head over to [https://webkit.org/blog/13607/](https://webkit.org/blog/13607/).
-Voting is easy and requires no registration or anything like that.
-Simply choose “Option 5”, “Option 4”, or “Option 3” and hit Submit.
+Voting requires no registration, choose “Option 5”, “Option 4”, or “Option 3” and hit Submit.

 <a class="material-button button-filled color-bg bg-primary" href="https://webkit.org/blog/13607/">Cast your vote!</a>